 From $10 for a dorm (6-bed ensuite)

-Although Chiang Mai isn’t known as the party hotspot of Thailand, Bodega Chiang Mai Thapae does their best to bring the nightlife scene alive.
+Bodega is synonymous with a good time in Thailand, and it's no different in Chiang Mai.
+Although Chiang Mai isn't known as the party hotspot of Thailand, Bodega Chiang Mai Thapae does its best to bring the nightlife scene alive.

-Pool parties, pub crawls, and nightly drinking games makes for a very social atmosphere, and it would be surprising if you didn’t meet a friend or two at this place.
+Pool parties, pub crawls, and nightly drinking games make for a very social atmosphere, and it would be surprising if you didn't meet a friend or two at this place.
+They offer free cocktail shots to kick off the night for all guests, so it can only get busier from there.
+Don't come here expecting a quiet night!

 Despite the reputation of being a loud party hostel, the staff at Bodega Chiang Mai Thapae are still friendly and willing to help you sort out any problems.
+During Adam's stay, they were more than helpful in setting up transportation to the train station even while the party had already started.
+A+ customer service!

-See also: Thailand Nightlife – Bars, Clubs, and Dating Tips
+See also: Thailand Nightlife

 Best Hostel for Amenities — Family Home Chiang Mai